decred/dcrtime/api/v2/api.md

 ## V2

 This document describes the REST API provided by a `dcrtimed` server.
 This API allows users to create and upload hashes which are periodically submitted to the Decred blockchain.
 It gives the option to send a single string digest, as well as multiples in a array of string digests.
-It also provides the ability to to confirm the addition of the hash to a timestamped collection along with showing and validating their inclusion in the Decred blockchain.
+It also provides the ability to confirm the addition of the hash to a timestamped collection along with showing and validating their inclusion in the Decred blockchain.

 **Methods**